 Even if you are not a fan of Perfume art, some measures can certainly extend the shelf life of a fragrance.
 We recommend you to adopt the following little tricks:

-- Keep your perfumes away from light.
 Regardless how pleasant it is to have a fragrance right in front of you, light is unquestionably a source that makes the original composition of essential oils change more than anything else does.
 In order to best preserve perfume’s longevity, it is better to store it in your wardrobe, a linen drawer or right in its original box, minimizing direct contact with light.
 That way you will assure a longer shelf life to your perfume as much as possible.

-- Avoid heat and temperature changes.
 Few people know that perfumes should be stored in cool place and maintaining the same temperature over time.
 Never keep your perfume bottles in hot places, in worse scenario under direct sunlight.
 As strange as it may sound, if you live in a hot country with temperature above 30 degrees Celsius, it might be the case to store your perfumes in your cellar, closet or even in the refrigerator.

-- Do not buy too many fragrances at the same time.
 Having simultaneously 10 or 20 Eau de Parfum will increase chances of their expiration: one of them can go bad earlier than expected.
 Choose a 100 ml bottle only for perfumes that you certainly use every day, for other cases take a sample kit of 30 or 50 ml.

 A good perfume, if it is stored properly, can last for years.
 It is up to you to do your best to store it properly and make it last.